blacklightpy/vaultofknowledge/The Difference between a King and a Commoner.md

 Now I'll also like to add that the feminine and masculine here are referring to the "divine feminine" and "divine masculine", which have no connection to the human feminine and masculine aspects.
 Shakthi is the whole Prakrthi, including all animals.
 Shiva is the Aatma.
 Explaining this is hard, but this is necessary to invalidate the Pathi-Parameshvara argument.

 Going back to the monitor analogy: the part of the screen that underlies an object (Jeeva) would be it's Aatma or Jeev-Aatma.
 And the whole screen is called Param-Aatma.
 As you see, Jeev-Aatma is a part of Param-Aatma, but Param-Aatma is part-less.
 So this "part" only comes into being when the "image," or Maaya appears.
+And Maaya appears due to Aavidya.

 Then, in Avachheda-Vaada, the Brahma Chaithanya delimited by the Kaarana Shareera is also called Kootashtha Chainthanya (anvil-like nature).
 This is, because the Kootastha Chaithanya or screen area does not change, while the image covering it will change.
 While the Aatma or Jeev-Aatma is taken to be the Kootastha Chaithanya, the term Jeeva or Jeeva Chaithanya (life-form nature) also refers to both the Kaarana Shareera and the Brahma Chaithanya reflected on the Kaarana Shareera.
 And since this is (1) a reflection on a medium, and (2) a reflection is not the original, this reflection is also called Chit-Aabhaasa, or a resemblance of consciousness (Chit).
+The idea of reflection here is as per Aabhaasa-Vaada, to differentiate sentient beings from insentient beings.

 Since that was a lot, to understand this better: as Maaya (image) is created, which includes Kaarana Shareera-s (objects), because of the presence of the object, there also comes into being (1) the screen-area delimited by the object, and (2) the Brahma Chaithanya reflected on the Kaarana Shareera (like screen's brightness filtered through the image).
 So, (1) Kaarana Shareera, (2) Kootastha Chaithanya and (3) Brahma Chaithanya reflected on the Kaarana Shareera define the Jeeva.

 Also, just as Brahma Chaithanya Avachinna by Kaarana Shareera is Jeeva-Aatma, Brahma Chaithanya Avachinna by the entire Maaya is Eeshvara.
 And just as Jeeva Chaithanya also included the reflecting medium and the reflection, Eeshvara Chaithanya also refers to Maaya, and Brahma Chaithanya reflected on Maaya.
-This reflected Brahma Chaithanya is Chit-Aabhaasa too, but since it is reflected on a larger area, it is still different from Jeeva-s.
+This reflected Brahma Chaithanya is Chit-Aabhaasa too, but since it is reflected on a larger area, it is still greater than the Chit-Aabhaasa of Jeeva.

-Then Prathibimba Vaada points out that Avidya or Maaya itself is the reflection of Brahma Chaithanya on itself, and that itself is the
+Then Prathibimba Vaada points out that Avidya or Maaya itself is the reflection of Brahma Chaithanya on itself.
+In that sense, we need not consider Brahma Chaithanya reflected on Maaya or Kaarana Shareera as stated earlier, because they themselves are Chit-Aabhaasa.

 Vidya Vox: "Remember, the meaning.
 The old folk song we'll be singing.
 Pallivaalu Bhadra-Vattakam, Kayyilenthum Thamburaatti.."
 (LOL).